comanezz/the-monkees/README.md

 A live demo can be found [here](https://comanezz.github.io/the_monkees/index.html).

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 **The primary target audiences are their fans or people who already know the rock band.**

 #### User Stories:

-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As a new visitor, I want to see what the site shows
-- As a new visitor, I want to see what the site show
+- As a user I want to hear musics and read the lyrics
-- As a fan I want to hear music or watch videos of The Monkees
+- As a user I want to watch videos of The Monkees
-- As a fan or client I want to book an event (party, weddings, christmas)
+- As a user I want to book an event (party, weddings, christmas)
-- As a fan I want to check out the tour dates
+- As a user I want to check out the tour dates
-- As a fan I want to buy a ticket for a tour
+- As a user I want to buy a ticket for a tour
+- As a user I want to see their Youtube page
+- As a user I want to see their Spotify page
+- As a user I want to see their Twitter page
+- As a user I want to see their Facebook page

 #### This project is the best way to achieve these things because:

-- This website is easy to navigate
+- This website is easy to navigate.
-- There is no overloading information
+- There is no overloading information.
+- All the links redirect the user to the correct page.

 ##### Wireframes

 - [Mobile view](https://github.com/comanezz/the_monkees/blob/master/assets/wireframe/balsamic-mobile-monkees.pdf)
 - [Desktop view](https://github.com/comanezz/the_monkees/blob/master/assets/wireframe/desktop-wireframe-monkees%20(1).pdf)
+  - **Notice:** Change of mind the market place page and the full background video (Home page) has not been included in the website.

 ## Features